CodinBabe/NFT-Recreate/README.md

 ## My process

 Nothing much here, trust me.
 I put all my text and img in a container, then style my container to be at the center of the page.
-Added a section before the container which was really paddedðŸ˜ƒ.
+Added a main before the container with a margin-top to push the container down a bit.
 Then styling other things come easily.
-Major thing here, was displaying flex the (eth icon and text) with the (clock and text).
+Major thing here, was displaying flex the (eth icon and text) with the (clock icon and text).

 ### Built with